John-Nagle/lslutils/npc/doc/USERMANUAL.md

 ### Setting up patrol points.
 The patrol points tell the NPC where to go.
+The "patrol, point" lines are usually the only ones you have to edit.

 The NPC will go randomly from patrol point to patrol point.
 Patrol points are goal points; the NPC figures out how to get there on its own.
 Patrol points are given one per line, in the format